 All in all, my experience touring the various Denver yoga studios was incredible.
 It not only reminded me how fortunate we are to have such acclaimed teachers here in Denver, but it showed me how much yoga, in general, is expanding, due to creative and courageous individuals, ready to forge the way.

 Phone Number: (303) 284-8617

-If you are new to Denver or new to the yoga scene, I urge you to take your own tour and find the one that resonates most for you.
-For those of you who have already done this, what’s your favorite?
-Leave a comment below.
+If you are new to Denver or new to the yoga scene, I urge you to take your own tour and find the yoga classes that resonates most for you.